jong1909/WPErado/wp-content/plugins/a3-lazy-load/readme.txt

 == Upgrade Notice ==

+= 1.8.9 =
+Maintenance update.
+This upgrade has 2 code tweaks for compatibility with themes and plugins that load images via the wp_kses_post sanitizer as WooCommerce does since version 3.4.0 with widgets and on Cart page.

+= 1.8.8 =
+Maintenance Update.
+Compatibility WordPress 4.9.6 and the new GDPR compliance requirements for users in the EU

+= 1.8.7 =
+Maintenance Update.
+2 code tweaks to enhance the lazy loading of images, video and iframe added by third party shortcodes in the content

+= 1.8.6 =
+Maintenance Update.
+1 bug fix from this morning 1.8.5 major maintenance release.
+A small piece of new code in v 1.8.5 was written on PHP v7 and is not compatible with PHP version 5.6 If you are running v PHP 5.6 please run this update to fix it

+= 1.8.5 =
+Maintenance Update.
+Refactor of Lazy Load on Widgets, Full Compatibility with the Advanced Custom Fields plugin, optimization tweaks and 3 bug fixes.

+= 1.8.4 =
+Maintenance Update.
+This version updates the Plugin Framework to v 2.0.2, adds full compatibility with a3rev dashboard and WordPress v 4.9.4

+= 1.8.3 =
+Maintenance Update.
+1 redirect Bug fix on first activate on site with WordPress v4.9.2

 = 1.8.2 =
 Maintenance Update.
 1 bug fix and 1 code tweak for compatibility with upcoming Major WordPress version 4.8.0